 For the collection of scientific data on non-target species, which is the basis for scientific advice and recommendations, the ERSWG developed a data sharing mechanism (ERSWG Data Exchange), in 2012.
 More recently, in 2019, Members agreed to report bycatch data with finer scale from 2020 on (spatial and temporal resolution of the data was changed from CCSBT Statistical Area and year to 5-degree resolution and quarter).
 Considering the relatively good compliance with this reporting requirement by Members and the Scientific Observer coverage (10% of catch/effort in CCSBT, 5% in most RFMOs), CCSBT data on ERS were considered by some to be likely better than those gathered by other RFMOs.
 Unfortunately, ERS matters have long been the subject of disagreement between CCSBT Members, as already highlighted in the responses received to question 2.
 Some Members feel that ERS matters should be largely dealt with by the RFMOs in whose Convention Area SBT fishing is being conducted (IOTC, WCPFC, and ICCAT), while other Members feel that CCSBT should take a more active role in ERS matters.
 According to some, these disagreements are slowly fading away, but they have resulted in lower priority being given to the ERSWG (it typically only meets once every two years), making it sometimes difficult for the ERSWG to agree on the advice to be provided to the EC, due to the prevailing political divide.
 Furthermore, the two-year gap between meetings makes it harder for the ERSWG to maintain continuity to progress its scientific activity and advice.
 This is one of the reasons why ERSWG's scientific activity, so far, has not implemented scientific projects (including research, population assessment, suggestion of new approach, etc.) actively "as a group".

-ERSWG develops "future work program" including Members' activities, it seems that such activities are not integrated under/towards a common vision.
-This is again because the priorities of/ interest in ERS issues are substantially different between Members (consequently less-interested Members do not wish to allocate resources to ERS matter) and also because of the great difference of understanding about ERSWG's role.
+Instead, Members have worked largely separately.
+While the ERSWG develops "future work program" including Members' activities, it seems that such activities are not integrated under/towards a common vision.
+This is again because the priorities of/interest in ERS issues are substantially different between Members (consequently lessinterested Members do not wish to allocate resources to ERS matter) and also because of the great difference of understanding about ERSWG's role.
 As a result, scientific advice or recommendation from the ERSWG tends to be very general and ambiguous.
-In 2007, for instance, the ERSWG proposed a draft recommendation on ERS data collection18, however, no agreement was reached on the advice that "scientific effort should achieve a better balance between SBT and ERS" (Page 44; 2008 Performance Review13).
-In 2019, the ERSWG again advised the Commission that "best practice mitigation, as referred to in the 2012 ERSWG report, should be applied in high-risk areas"19.
+In 2007, for instance, the ERSWG proposed a draft recommendation on ERS data collection72, however, no agreement was reached on the advice that "scientific effort should achieve a better balance between SBT and ERS" (Page 44; 2008 Performance Review67).
+In 2019, the ERSWG again advised the Commission that "best practice mitigation, as referred to in the 2012 ERSWG report, should be applied in high-risk areas"73.
 However, the EC did not agree to a definition of "High Risk" areas and deferred the issue for discussion at the next EC meeting in 2020.
-The ERSWG further stated that "the level of interaction between seabirds and SBT fisheries is still a significant concern", but little progress has been achieved so far.